 Investment banks’ clients include:

 I-banking work requires a lot of financial modeling and valuation.
-Whether for underwriting or M&A activities, Analysts and Associates at banks spend a lot of time in Excel building financial models and use various valuation methods to advise their clients and complete deals.
+Whether for underwriting or M&A activities, Analysts and Associates at banks spend a lot of time in Excel, building financial models and using various valuation methods to advise their clients and complete deals.

 Investment banking requires the following skills: